greenpau/caddy-authorize/README.md

 ```
 https://chat.example.com {
-  jwt {
+  authorize {
     set redirect status 307
   }
 }
 ```

-If `jwt` configuration contains the following directive, then the redirect is disabled and the request is refused with a HTTP `401 Unauthorized` error.
+If `authorize` configuration contains the following directive, then the redirect is disabled and the request is refused with a HTTP `401 Unauthorized` error.

 ```
-jwt {
+authorize {
   disable auth redirect
 }
 ```